Minerva Studio - Fotolia

 7. Containers always ease multi-cloud deployments

-"But the harsh reality is that not every workload can or should be containerized," Feeney said.
+"The harsh reality is that not every workload can or should be containerized," Feeney said.

 The further away a legacy workload is from a 12-factor app, the less likely it could run in production in a container.
 Only consider multi-cloud in the context of SaaS or a poly-cloud strategy that separates workloads across cloud platforms, such as Google for machine learning, AWS for app deployment and Azure for .NET applications.
 Enterprises best realize the benefits of cloud when they go deep on a particular platform and use its native services.